Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 | Strawberries | Cilantro | Spring Onions |          |

 * I’ve incorporated Nasturtium and Marigold into each bed, not only do they add aesthetics but a natural pest control for aphids, beetles, and whitefly.
 * I've also reserved an area for the flower border, to grow some bee-friendly flowers to attract pollinators for better pollination and crop yield: A key element to a veggie garden.
+In addition, bees are losing their habitat so another great way to add a flower border to your veggie patch.

 ##### 2. Clean + Prepare the area